GMA3

 GMA3 is an American daytime news program broadcast by ABC.
 It serves as a third, afternoon hour of ABC's national morning show Good Morning America.

 The series originally premiered on September 10, 2018, as GMA Day.
 Hosted by Michael Strahan and Sara Haines, the spin-off replaced The Chew on ABC's daytime lineup.
 In late-January 2019, the program was rebranded as GMA3: Strahan & Sara (or simply Strahan & Sara) to place a larger emphasis on its hosts.
 After filling in for Haines while she was on maternity leave, actress Keke Palmer joined the program full-time in August 2019, and it was renamed accordingly to Strahan, Sara & Keke.

 On March 17, 2020, Strahan, Sara & Keke was suspended due to the onset of the COVID-19 pandemic in the United States, and was replaced by the ABC News Live-produced Pandemic: What You Need to Know to provide special coverage.
 Although it was originally billed as a temporary replacement for Strahan, Sara & Keke, the What You Need to Know format quietly became permanent, and the Pandemic branding was replaced by GMA3 in June.
 In 2025, as part of cuts and layoffs by Disney, GMA3 began to be reintegrated into the Good Morning America staff under executive producer Simone Swink.
+Rebecca Jarvis, Will Reeve, Rhiannon Ally and Gio Benitez join a rotation of ABC News staff as co-hosts of the current iteration of the show.